About Us

 • Lived experience has access to information and opportunities to share their knowledge and participate in decision-making

-• Lived expertise voices are heard and incorporated in development and implementation of local strategies especially in the area of housing and income security
+• Lived expertise voices are heard and incorporated in development and implementation of local strategies and services, especially in the area of housing and income security

-• Grassroots organizations and groups have access to space and supports they need to operate and grow through the Civic Hub Waterloo Region
+• Grassroots organizations and groups have access to space, resources and supports they need to operate and grow through the Civic Hub Waterloo Region

-• Social Development Centre is resilient, healthy, adaptable and accountable to its members and the communities it serves ensuring fair and equitable employment and professional development for its staff and associates.
+• Social Development Centre is resilient, healthy, adaptable and accountable to its members, the people and the communities it serves.

 Our Priority Actions